CYP Eating Disorder Service: RFL

 • immunoglobulin A

-Send the results to e: rf-tr.camhsadmin@nhs.net so that they can be reviewed prior to the assessment.
+Send the results to rf-tr.camhsadmin@nhs.net so that they can be reviewed prior to the assessment.
+This is not essential for all young people and should not delay referral, especially where clear eating disorder symptoms are reported.

-If you notice further deterioration or you become more concerned, contact the duty clinician (m: 07929 791 290 or t: 020 7830 2931 ext.
-39930) or advise the young person and their parents to attend A&E, depending on the urgency and risk (again refer to page 40 of the MEED guidelines in Resources).
+If there are concerns about deterioration while the young person is waiting for the assessment please consider further physical monitoring.
+If you notice further deterioration or you become more concerned, contact the duty clinician (t: 020 7830 2093) or advise the young person and their parents to attend A&E, depending on the urgency and risk (refer to page 40 of the MEED guidelines).

 Eligibility Criteria